 But neural nets are large, and their computations are energy intensive, so they’re not very practical for handheld devices.
 Most smartphone apps that rely on neural nets simply upload data to internet servers, which process it and send the results back to the phone.

-Now, MIT researchers have developed a special-purpose chip that increases the speed of neural-network computations by three to seven times over its predecessors, while reducing power consumption 94 to 95 percent.
-That could make it practical to run neural networks locally on smartphones or even to embed them in household appliances.
+Now, MIT researchers have developed a special-purpose chip that increases the speed of neural-network computations by three to seven times over its predecessors, while reducing power consumption by 94 to 95 percent.
+That could make it practical to run neural networks locally on smartphones or even embed them in household appliances.